 I can't tell anybody.

-Anyway, many voters are reluctant to admit it to a live interviewer that they back a candidate like Donald Trump, unconventional, in matchups between Trump and Hillary Clinton, Trump does much better in polls conducted online, in which respondents click their answers on a computer screen rather than in a person to person landline or a cell phone survey.
+In matchups between Trump and Hillary Clinton, Trump does much better in polls conducted online, in which respondents click their answers on a computer screen rather than in a person-to-person landline or a cell phone survey.

 So why is that important?

-That they won't say it publicly.
+That's what they're suggesting here, that they won't say it publicly.

 They're not coming out of the closet.

-Anyway, Trump's advantage in these online polls compared with live televo telephone polling is eight or nine percentage points among likely voters.
+Anyway, Trump's advantage in these online polls compared with live telephone polling is eight or nine percentage points among likely voters.

 Difference is driven largely by more educated voters, those who would be the most concerned with social desirability.